tpaschalis/tpaschalis.github.io/reading.md

 If possible, go through it without being spoiled (don't even read the back cover).
 I enjoyed the original translation as it was able to maintain a lot of exotic elements of the author's native chinese and didn't read like "just a book in English".

 * [So Good They Can't Ignore You](https://www.amazon.com/Good-They-Cant-Ignore-You/dp/1455509124) by Cal Newport
 This book changed the way I see my career, and software engineering in general.
-It helped me create a mental path of who I want to become, and set a goal in becoming an *expert software engineer* (it's a long conversation).
+It helped me create a mental path of who I want to become, and how to achieve the goal to hone my craft and become an *expert software engineer* (it's a long conversation).

 * [Powerful: Building a Culture of Freedom and Responsibility](https://www.amazon.com/Powerful-Building-Culture-Freedom-Responsibility/dp/1939714095) by Patty McCord